 An introduction of the physical and mechanical properties of polymers, ceramics, composites, and metal alloys.
 These four materials classes are quantitatively discussed in relation to modern industrial use.
-Processes include molding, casting, heat treating and testing of metals, machining, welding and forming in relation to product design and function.
+Processes include molding, casting, heat treating and testing

 ETD 143 - Descriptive Geometry (3)